-Banko no Sato Hall displays and sells an extensive range of traditional Banko ware teapots, earthenware and tableware in Yokkaichi.
+Banko no Sato Center displays and sells an extensive range of traditional Banko ware teapots, earthenware and tableware in Yokkaichi.
 It is also a community hub that celebrates the historical importance of fired clay pottery while teaching the art of making it to anyone who is interested.
 Banko ware from Mie Prefecture is recognized as being of the highest quality throughout Japan and around the world.
 Specifically, the ceramic art known as “Yokkaichi Banko Yaki” is recognized for its quality, beauty and utility as pots, kettles, tableware, cooking grills and flowerpots.
 The ceramics of Banko no Sato Hall would be a beautiful addition to anyone’s kitchen.
 If you make your own special piece of pottery during your visit, you will also have a memory to cherish and something to remind you of your visit to Yokkaichi in Mie.

 Pottery Making Workshop

 ￥3,000 per person

 It takes about 2 hours to create the pieces.

 *Prior reservation is required.

 Access by public transportation

 About 5 minutes on foot from Kawaramachi Station (Kintetsu Railway).